 All Men Are Brothers: Blood of the Leopard

 An Amorous Woman of Tang Dynasty

 Celestial's DVD uses the shortened 103m theatrical version rather than the reported 180m director's cut that played in Taiwan.

 Angel on Fire

-[EDIT: the info about a 117m version came from only one fan who apparently had had a friend who once had this version (!!!).
-However, he didn't have a copy and nobody else seems to have seen this version.
-I say we call it an urban legend!!!
+EDIT: The info about a 117m version came from a fan on ADG forum who apparently had a friend who once had this version (!!!).
+He didn't have a copy of this 117m version and nobody else seems to have seen it.
+I say we call the 117m version an urban legend!!!